-CI gains it's "intelligence" from various different arenas.
-CI involves tapping into market information, user experience (UX) research and publicly available information in order to gather as much intelligence as possible in order to help understand the overall current environment of a specific marketplace or industry.
-This includes competitors, current features, trends and innovations that all play an impact on the way in which a business can perform within an industry.
-The goal is gaining a better understanding of what is happening in the world outside of the business in order to help make the business more competitive in the market and 'stay ahead' of its competitors with a full UX competitive analysis.
+CI gains its "intelligence" from various different areas.
+CI involves tapping into market information, user experience (UX) research, and publicly available information in order to gather as much intelligence as possible in order to help understand the overall current environment of a specific marketplace or industry.
+This includes competitors, current features, trends, and innovations that all play an impact on the way in which a business can perform within an industry.
+The goal is to gain a better understanding of what is happening in the world outside of the business in order to help make the business more competitive in the market and 'stay ahead of its competitors with a full UX competitive analysis.

 Benefits of Competitive Intelligence: